-Avalanche transceivers offer the best chance of rapidly locating buried skiers and must be worn by every member of the party.
+Avalanche transceivers offer the best chance of rapidly locating buried skiers and snowboarders and must be worn by every member of the party.
 However, simply owning a transceiver is of no benefit.
 It's vital that you learn how to use it, and practice frequently.

 Make sure you install new batteries at the beginning of each season and check the power level each time you turn on your transceiver.
 The unit must be worn close to the body where it won't be ripped off in an avalanche, ideally under your ski jacket but over your base layer for comfort.

 At the start of the day the group should test all transceivers to ensure that they're working correctly, and checked before heading off piste.
 They are then left on the 'transmit' setting throughout the day.

 If a member of your group is taken by an avalanche, those designated to search for the victim will switch to 'receive' mode.
 Someone buried in an avalanche generally has a 15 minutes survival window at the most to be located and dug out, so when it comes to learning how to use a transceiver, practice, practice and practice some more.